-- If a student is alleged to have committed an offence, the College may be requested to assist the police or other authorized persons by providing personal information about that student for enforcement of the law;
+- f a student is alleged to have committed an offence, the College may be requested to assist the police or other authorized persons by providing Personal Information about that student for enforcement of the law;

 5.4.2.
 Personal information may be disclosed where an individual has consented to the disclosure, and a common example is where students permit the release of information to their agent, parents or Curtin University.
 In addition, information may be disclosed in situations where individuals have been informed of the usual practice of disclosure, such as the transfer of results to Curtin University.
 Curtin University may also share information with the College in relation to student performance, to inform continuous improvement.

 5.4.3.
-In the event of circumstances requiring critical incident management, Curtin College reserves the right to disclose limited personal information of a student where it is considered necessary to meet or maintain its duty of care responsibilities to that student.
+In the event of circumstances requiring critical incident management, Curtin College reserves the right to disclose limited Personal or Sensitive Information of a student where it is considered necessary to meet or maintain its duty of care responsibilities to its students and staff.
 In rare circumstances information in regard to an individual may be disclosed where: